Top Places to visit in Pokhara: Overview

 Once you reach Pokhara, you can get a few options to travel within this city.
 You can hire a car/motorbike/bicycle.
 You can travel on a local microbus or a taxi.
 City buses/coaches are an affordable option as long as you are a

-For visiting the top attractions (read further down to know how to narrow the list of places to visit in Pokhara by avoiding worthless places) in Pokhara, the cycle is the best way to get around.
+For visiting the top places in Pokhara (read further down to know how to narrow the list of the places to visit in Pokhara by avoiding worthless places), the cycle is the best way to get around.
 It’s advisable to download a map that can help you in many situations.

 Since the vacation in Pokhara is centered around Fewa Lake (Phewa Lake), you don’t need any transport medium while visiting Lakeside areas.